-Next month, during the upcoming SIHH 2014 show, VC will officially reveal its new Vacheron Constantin Malte High Jewellery Tourbillon (ref.
-30630/000G-9899) wrist watch.
+Next month, during the upcoming SIHH 2014 show, VC will officially reveal its Vacheron Constantin Malte High Jewellery Tourbillon (ref.
+30630/000G-9899).
 Featuring 418 baguette-cut diamonds on its body, crown, dial and even on the white gold folding clasp, the watch features an “invisible setting” technique that demands a team of highly skilled designers and jewelers and literally hundreds of man-hours for each timekeeper.

-As the other members of the Malte series, the watch is delivered in a tonneau-shaped body and seems to be based on their current Malte Tourbillon (Ref.
-30130/000R-9754) model, but has the rose gold of the original swapped for 18-carat white gold.
+Like the other members of the Malte series, this one is delivered in a tonneau-shaped body and is based on their current Malte Tourbillon (Ref.
+30130/000R-9754), but has the rose gold swapped for 18-karat white gold.

-Often (especially when you come to a really well-lit place), high-jewelry watches often tend to be quite difficult to read due to all this shimmering glitter of diamonds and polished gold that radiate back too much light.
+Often (especially when you come to a well-lit place), high-jewelry watches tend to be difficult to read due to all this shimmering glitter of diamonds and polished gold that radiate back too much light.
 This particular model, however, easily solves the legibility problem with just a pair of blacked hour and minute hands that look contrast enough even on this sparkling background of 174 baguette-cut diamonds totaling approximately 6.70 carats.
 Still, the watch scored poorly in our “overall legibility” rating due to total lack of lume on its indicators: at night, legibility is basically nonexistent for this member of Malte family.

 Being a part of their in-house VC Caliber 2795 hand-wound movement, the tourbillon not only noticeably increases the mechanism’s precision, but also looks absolutely gorgeous thanks to all those hand-decorated parts that we can see through the circular cutout, too, framed with polished white gold and dozens of diamonds.

-Of course, the culprit here is the tourbillon carriage that seems to occupy the exactly half of the mechanism’s elongated body.
-Basically, the watch was designed not as a time-telling device, but rather as a vehicle for the exquisitely executed complication, so, the size of the case in this particular instance is not a design flaw, but rather a feature, like an elongated hood of a sports car or a disproportionally large cabin of a president’s limousine.
+The culprit here is the tourbillon carriage that occupies exactly half of the mechanism’s elongated body.
+Basically, the watch was designed not as a time-telling device, but rather as a vehicle for the exquisitely executed complication, so, the size in this particular instance is not a design flaw, but rather a feature, like an elongated hood of a sports car or a disproportionally large cabin of a president’s limousine.

 What’s the most intriguing that Vacheron Constantin doesn’t plan to limit the model’s production.
 Considering the trinket’s price (the luxury item retails for more than $840,000 USD), they are probably absolutely right thinking that the total number of timekeepers will be drastically limited by Adam Smith’s invisible hand.